Anishbhaduri/Job-Portal-website/README.md

 # Job Portal App with MERN Stack

 A comprehensive job portal application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-This application allows users to browse job listings, apply for jobs, and manage their applications seamlessly.
+This application enables users to browse job listings, apply for jobs, and manage their applications with ease.

 ## Features